Lieber Explorer Club

 With support from a generous, private donor, The Lieber Explorers Club provides safe, mentored opportunities to create social connections, engage in pleasurable activities, and gain exposure to new ideas, opportunities, environments, and experiences.
 In addition, clients working to improve their social skills and social cognition benefit from opportunities to practice the skills they are learning in the Lieber Clinic in real-world settings.

 Anyone attending treatment at the Lieber Recovery Clinic is eligible to participate.
-The Explorers Club meets once a month and members participate in community-based social activities which may include movie nights, attending Broadway shows, creative projects and art activities, city tours, museum visits, meals, etc. Activities begin at the Lieber Clinic and are hosted by a senior recovery coach.
+The Explorers Club meets several times a month and is often peer led, with mentorship from clinical staff.
+Recent activities include Music Jam Sessions, Dungeons and Dragons, Art Fair and community based outings.
 Explorer club members are encouraged to be involved in the planning of future events/outings.